 How to Create a Click-to-Messenger JSON Ad with LandingCube

-Note - Messenger campaigns and integrations are only available on our Full-Time Seller and Large Business plans.
+Note - If you signed up before June 4th 2020, Messenger campaigns and integrations are only available on our Full-Time Seller and Large Business plans.

 As an alternative to delivering coupons on a landing page, you can set up a Facebook Ad that automatically opens a Messenger conversation with your customer.
 An automated bot sequence then delivers a single-use coupon code to the customer inside the conversation, followed by a link to your Amazon listing.

-Click-to-Messenger Ads, also known as JSON Ads, are a very low-friction way to distribute coupon codes, and can be great for product launches or high-velocity campaigns targeted at ranking for keywords.
+Click-to-Messenger Ads, also known as JSON Ads, are a very low-friction way to distribute coupon codes, and can be great for product launches or high-velocity campaigns targeted at increasing sales.

 To begin, click “New Campaign”, and select “Click-to-Messenger Ad”.